KhronosGroup/glTF/specification/2.0/README.md

 ### accessor.max

-Maximum value of each component in this attribute.
-When both min and max arrays are defined, they have the same length.
-The length is determined by the value of the type property.
+Maximum value of each component in this attribute.  min and max arrays have the same length, which is determined by the value of the type property.

 * **Type**: `number[1-16]`
-* **Required**: No
+* **Required**: Yes

 ### accessor.min

-Minimum value of each component in this attribute.
-When both min and max arrays are defined, they have the same length.
-The length is determined by the value of the type property.
+Minimum value of each component in this attribute.  min and max arrays have the same length, which is determined by the value of the type property.

 * **Type**: `number[1-16]`
-* **Required**: No
+* **Required**: Yes

 ### accessor.name